 - Make sure that Lens Blur is chosen in the Remove menu - Lens Blur provides finer sharpening of detail and reduced sharpening halos.

 - Drag the Amount slider to about 60% to sharpen the image

 - Drag the Radius slider to about 1.5

 The Radius value determines the number of pixels surrounding the edge pixels that affect the sharpening.
 The higher the resolution, the higher the Radius setting should usually be.
+You can use the Zoom icons in the Smart Sharpen panel to see the effect more clearly; I found very little change.
 When you are satisfied with the results, click OK to apply the Smart Sharpen filter.

 - Choose File > Save.

 Revised: April 1, 2020.
 Comments to William Pegram, firstname.lastname@example.org